barojin/WRN/README.md

 ![login](/images/login.png "This is a login page.")

 ## Summary
 This is the blog website.
+Main feature of this website is the role-based user authority.
+Each role has a different view and edit range.
+Here is the more detail below.
 There are three roles such that admin, user, guest.
 A admin can create, update, delete any post in the website.
 A user can create, update, delete user's posts in which (user_id in session == user_id in posts Database).